-The book, in which Young transcribed the very words that Jesus laid on her heart, has now been adopted into the biblical Canon by the majority of Protestant denominations worldwide, according to a recent Evangelical survey, with very few holdouts.
+The book, in which Young transcribed the very words that Jesus laid on her heart, has now been adopted into the authoritative Scriptures by the majority of Protestant denominations worldwide, according to a recent evangelical survey, with very few holdouts.

 MacArthur further stated he's hard at work on a commentary and 48-part cassette tape series exegeting the inspired work.